Finding Our Place in the Solar System: The Scientific Story of the Copernican Revolution

-This page contains curricular materials that I have developed for a course on the Copernican Revolution.
-The course is intended to satisfy a science requirement for non-science majors.
+This page contains curricular materials that I have developed to accompany my book (co-authored with Paul Wallace) Finding Our Place in the Solar System.
+I use these materials, along with the book, to teach a course on the history of astronomy for non-science majors.
 The course explores the historical development of astronomy from the Ancient Greeks to Isaac Newton.
-The main purpose of the course is to use early modern astronomy as an example for illustrating how scientific theories are developed and tested and how scientific knowledge changes over time.
+The main purpose of the course is to use ancient and early modern astronomy as examples to illustrate how scientific theories are developed and tested and how scientific knowledge changes over time.

 I teach the course using interactive methods.
 Students work in small groups to complete worksheet-based activities.
 Most of the activities involve using computer simulations.
 Some of the activities make use of free planetarium software (Stellarium).
 Most activities use computer simulations that I have created using the Easy Java Simulations (EJS) package.
 These simulations are part of the Open-Source Physics (OSP) project and are available for free using the links below, along with all of the worksheets for the activities.
-Interested faculty may also be able to get a pre-publication version of a textbook for this course.
+Any of these materials can be used for free, with or without the book (although obviously I think they work better with the book).

 For a more detailed description of the course see http://berryactivelearning.blogspot.com/2009/06/ast-120-copernican-revolution.html.